 Social reform is an effort to improve society by changing social behavior through cultural or social development.
 Reform is often a reaction against perceived oppression.
 It has become very popular in progressive politics and sociology.

-Read on to find out more about some of the most important socio-religious reform movements in India for UPSC IAS Preparation.
+Read on to find out more about some of the most important socio-religious reform movements in India that will help with your UPSC preparation.
 This article aims to introduce you to some of these movements and their achievements.
 Also, learn about some of the key events in Indian history.

 - Theological and Societal Changes In Nineteenth-century India